MyFWP

 Two species of swans can be found in Montana:

 It is legal to hunt either species of swans in a small portion of the Pacific Flyway part of the state.
-The later opening date and earlier closing date in the Pacific Flyway is intended to reduce the chance of harvesting trumpeters.
-It is NOT legal to shoot a trumpeter swan in the Central Flyway part of the state; the swan season there is only for tundra swans.
+The later opening date and earlier closing date in the Pacific Flyway are intended to reduce the chance of harvesting trumpeters.

 Distinguishing Trumpeter Swans from Tundra Swans is possible by paying close attention to calls, although bill characteristics and other features may be helpful at close range.